kingepic84/symphony-language/README.md

 ## Features

 - Automatically highlights keywords such as function, label, goto, and more.
-- Automatically highlights the variable names and functions names such as `function main 0` and `label GO_HERE`
+- Automatically highlights the variable names and function names such as `function main 0` and `label GO_HERE`
 - Automatically highlights the logical and mathematical operators such as `and`, `le`, and `sub`

 ## Requirements